plesk/migration-scripts/mng-remote-dbs/README.md

-The script is designed to:
+# The script is designed to
 - dump databases from a remote MySQL server to a local dir(where the script being run from)
 - drop databases and users from a remote MySQL server.
 - restore database dumps from the directory where the script is located onto a remote MySQL server

-Usage:
+# Usage
 Make sure the 'passwd.txt' file with the remote MySQL username and password exists in the same directory with a script with a single delimeter.
 For example: jdoe ; password123